webrecorder/replayweb.page/docs/loading.md

 {: .fs-3 .pad .bg-grey-lt-100}
 See [Supported Locations](locations) for details on where archives can be loaded from.

-The archive will be downloaded, either fully or [only as needed (if possible)](streaming-archives.md) and presented on the archive page.
+The archive will be downloaded, either fully or on-demand (if possible) and presented on the archive page.

 The system supports WARC files, as well as several other formats